One of the most frequent questions from sports bettors is this: Where can I find the best odds?

 The oddsmakers have set the bar at 209.5.
 If you choose the Over, then 210 points or more need to be scored for a winning bet, while Under bettors want to see 209 points or less.
 For example, 110-100 works for the Over, but it adds up to a miss on the Under.

 The lengthy MLB season translates into lots of different betting opportunities to consider each day.
 Live betting is a great way to remain engaged as the action plays out, while the moneyline is a big needle mover for each contest.
-Here’s an example of MLB odds in action.
+Here’s an example of MLB odds in action on the PointsBet Michigan sportsbook app:

 All of the standard main bet types are available for NHL games, but the spread is handled differently here.
 Known as a goal line, it’s typically set at the same number of 1.5 for each and every game on the docket.
 Here’s what that looks like when looking at NHL odds.